-I am an expert in criminal justice and spent most of my career working in London.
+I am a specialist in criminal justice and have spent most of my career working in London.
 I worked as a Metropolitan Police Officer, an analyst, an assistant psychologist in the NHS, and I am now completing PhD in Criminology at UCL.

-London is successful in part because it has access to the single market.
+London is successful in part because it is part of the European Union and because 24% of the residents are expats who have made their home her.
 I have experience working in the City, and I believe, like many Londoners, that opportunity and prosperity go hand-in-hand.
 The City, from where 11.5% of public tax revenues come, would be badly damaged if London left the single market.
 This would have damaging consequences for our public finances and investment in the NHS, local schools, and local hospitals.
-It would also restrict, rather than widen, opportunities for the residents of Kensington.
+It would also restrict, rather than widen, opportunities for the residents of Kensington and Chelsea.